 The tactics deployed by Red Hat was to try to get as many "important" third party projects to cooperate very tightly with systemd, or even depend upon systemd.
 This way other Linux distributions are more easily persuaded into adopting systemd because of the easy integration of these third party projects.
 The systemd developers addressed several third party projects and tried to convince them to make their projects either depend upon systemd, such as the attempts made by Lennart Poettering on the Gnome mailing list, and the attempt made by Red Hat developer "keszybz" on the tmux project.
 Most of these attempts were originally "disguised" as technical issues, however when you read the long email correspondence on the Gnome mailing list and elsewhere, the real intent becomes quite clear.

-Other "tactics" deployed by Red Hat was hiring developers from other Linux distributions, such as Debian, and then have these people promote systemd internally.
+Other "tactics" deployed by Red Hat was hiring developers from GNOME and other Linux distributions, such as Debian, and then have these people promote systemd internally.

 One of the results of all of the above has been a huge uproar in the Open Source Linux community in which Debian Developer Joey Hess, Debian Technical Committee members Russ Allbery and Ian Jackson, and systemd package-maintainer Tollef Fog Heen resigned from their positions.
 All four justified their decision on the public Debian mailing list and in personal blogs with their exposure to extraordinary stress-levels related to ongoing disputes on systemd integration within the Debian and open-source community that rendered regular maintenance virtually impossible.

 In December 2014 a group calling themselves the "Veteran Unix Admins" announced a fork of Debian called Devuan that intends to provide a Debian variant without systemd.
 Devuan 1.0.0 was released on May 26, 2017.